openedx/ecommerce/ecommerce/cache_utils/README.rst

 A thread-local for storing request scoped cache values.

+An optional namespace can be used with the RequestCache, or you can use the `DEFAULT_REQUEST_CACHE`.

 TieredCache
 -----------

-The first tier is a request cache that is tied to the life of a given request.
+The first tier is the default request cache that is tied to the life of a given request.
 The second tier is the Django cache -- e.g. the "default" entry in settings.CACHES, typically backed by memcached.

 Some baseline rules: